 After the space had deteriorated significantly due to lack of maintenance over the years, in 2006, the city announced a $2 million renovation.
 Designed by well-known local architect Rand Elliott, the project was completed the following year.
 The carpet was replaced, the lighting enhanced and the walls repainted.
 In addition, the plan called for information kiosks to be placed at the entrances with directions and maps.

-Today, the Underground is managed by Downtown OKC Inc. and is essentially just a walking area.
-At one time, the tunnels contained many shops and restaurants, but that isn't really the case anymore, though you can occasionally find art exhibits and other special events.
-For example, each February Oklahoma City Riversport hosts the RUNderground 5k, in conjunction with the popular Bart & Nadia Sports & Health Festival.
+Today, the Underground is managed by Downtown OKC Inc. and is essentially just a walking area that is open Monday through Friday from 6 am to 8 pm.
+At one time, the tunnels contained many shops and restaurants.
+Currently, there is a restaurant, cafe, and a few other services.
+You can also find art exhibits and other special events throughout the year.
+For example, each February Oklahoma City Riversport hosts the RUNderground 5k.

 Oklahoma City's Underground is beneath the central business district area, as well as within many downtown businesses.

 It stretches as far north as the Federal Courthouse near NW 4th and Harvey, and it runs along Harvey down to Robert S. Kerr before splitting west to the County Office Building and east to Broadway.
 The overall system also includes skywalks, and there is a north/south stretch along Broadway, with portions providing access to Cotter Ranch Tower, formerly known as the Chase building, the downtown Sheraton Hotel, Cox Convention Center, and more.

 When the winds are high and/or the temperatures frigid, the Underground is undoubtedly nice for walking during some of Oklahoma's more extreme weather conditions and for accessing nearby parking garages for downtown workers.
 In addition, it can be an easy way to exercise during the day by avoiding stoplights and pedestrian crossings outdoors.